lioTauhid/QuickDeploy/README.md

 ### Terminal Usage

 1. **Connect to Server**: First, establish an SSH connection using the "Connect" button
-2. **Execute Commands**: Type commands in the terminal and press Enter
+2. **Open Terminal**: Navigate to terminal tab and click on Access Native Terminal  button
-3. **Command History**: Use Up/Down arrow keys to navigate command history
+3. **Execute Commands**: Type commands in the terminal and press Enter
-4. **Clear Terminal**: Click the "Clear" button to clear terminal output
+4. **Command History**: Use Up/Down arrow keys to navigate command history

 **Supported Commands**: All standard shell commands including: